NREL/BioReactorDesign/docs/source/bubbleColumn.rst

       :align: center
       :alt: Schematic of the block cylindrical geometry

 Note that the first radial number ``column_trans`` is special and results in 2 radial blocks.
-The first radial block is the square of the pillow-mesh where the edge is half of the first coordinate (275/2=137.5).
+The first radial block is the square of the pillow-mesh where the edge is half of the first coordinate :math:`(275/2=137.5)`.
 The second radial block is the outer-shell of the pillow.

 Each one of the cylindrical blocks will be meshed because we are constructing a bubble column.
 So there is no need for defining one of the blocks as a wall (conversely to the example shown in :ref:`Block cylindrical meshing<block_cyl>`

 The coordinate are shown in the figure above in radial coordinates but OpenFOAM only uses cartesian coordinates.
-The radial coordinates are transformed in ``(x,y)`` cartesian coordinate for you.
-The longitudinal coordinate always matches the ``z`` cartesian coordinate.
-In our present case, we want the bubble column axis of revolution to be along the y-direction (not z).
+The radial coordinates are transformed in :math:`(x,y)` cartesian coordinate for you.
+The longitudinal coordinate always matches the :math:`z` cartesian coordinate.
+In our present case, we want the bubble column axis of revolution to be along the :math:`y`-direction (not :math:`z`).
 We will show in :ref:`Mesh post-treatment<posttreat_bce>`

 Boundaries
 ~~~~~~~~~~~